znes/renpass/README.md

     renpass.py -o gurobi --t_start 0 --t_end 24 path/to/datapackage.json
 ```

-Per default, all result files are written back into the sub-folder *results*.
+Per default, all result files are written back into the sub-folder */results*.

 Background